awsdocs/amazon-lookoutmetrics-developer-guide/sample-apps/data-processor/README.md

 - [Python 3.7](https://www.python.org/downloads/)
 - The Bash shell.
 For Linux and macOS, this is included by default.
 In Windows 10, you can install the [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/install-win10) to get a Windows-integrated version of Ubuntu and Bash.
 - [The AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-install.html) v1.17 or newer.
+- Data in AWS CloudTrail.
+If you don't currently use CloudTrail, [create a trail in the CloudTrail console](https://console.aws.amazon.com/cloudtrail/home) to start logging API activity in your account.

 If you use the AWS CLI v2, add the following to your [configuration file](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-files.html) (`~/.aws/config`):